 Figure 1.
 Fabrication of ‘eggcups’. (a) Schematic description of the fabrication procedure of ‘eggcups’ by replica molding: (i) Pour liquid PDMS on the SU-8 mold and cure it. (ii) Cut out the stamp and remove it carefully from the surface, then plasma activate it to silanize it. (iii) Pour liquid PDMS on the silanized stamp and centrifuge it to obtain a thin PDMS layer. (iv) After curing the PDMS layer, plasma activate both, the PDMS covered stamp and a glass coverslip. (v) Plasma bind both by applying a gentle, homogeneous pressure. (vi) After plasma bonding, remove carefully the stamp to uncover the ‘eggcups’ surface. (vii) To simplify the handling in the next steps, add a small PDMS handle piece.
 Bind the PDMS piece to the coverslip by gluing it with liquid PDMS and (viii) cure it then in the oven. (b) Image of a 25 mm coverslip with PDMS ‘eggcups’ and a handle. c) Scanning electron microscope images of PDMS ‘eggcups’.
 The distance between centers of ‘eggcups’ is 30 μm, and their diameter about 25 μm.
 (Left) Top view.
-(Right) ‘eggcups’ are cut to image the inner part.
+(Right) ‘Eggcups’ are cut to image the inner part.

 Figure 2. (a) Elements needed for the EC filling.
-(1) 50 ml tube; (2) cylindrical piece (top and side view); (3) cell culture medium; (4) ‘eggcups’; (5) sharp tweezers. (b) Schematic of the EC filling procedure.
-A cylindrical piece is first introduced into a 50 ml tube and filled with 13 ml of cell culture medium (i).
+(1) 50 ml tube; (2) cylindrical piece (top and side view); (3) cell culture medium; (4) ‘eggcups’; (5) sharp tweezers. (b) Schematic of the EC filling procedure. (i) A cylindrical piece is first introduced into a 50 ml tube and filled with 13 ml of cell culture medium.
 Next, (ii) the ‘eggcups’ are gently deposited on top of the cylindrical piece using sharp tweezers to manipulate the EC using the small PDMS piece. (iii) Cells at the proper density are pipetted on top of the EC. (iv) Cells are introduced in the ‘eggcups’ by centrifugation. (v) Finally, the sample is gently released out from the tube and it is ready to use.

 Figure 3.
 Comparison of cell phenotypes on 3D ‘eggcups’ and 2D flat surfaces.
 Confocal microscopy (25X water objective, 0.95 NA, Leica) image of NIH3T3 cells on (a) EC forming an ordered array, and showing a homogeneous spherical phenotype, and on (b) standard 2D flat culture, randomly distributed with heterogeneous phenotypes.
 Cells were stained for actin (in green), Golgi (in orange) and nucleus (in blue).
 Scale bars: 100 µm. (c) 3D reconstruction of cells on EC and (d) on flat surfaces for WT and Blebbistatin-treated cells.
 Scale bars: 20 µm.